Skip to content

 The DI VFSM has exactly the same virtual input and output as the previously defined “switch”.

 The behavior of a state machine is given by the description of its states.
 Each state can set output values (names) based on certain conditions.
-The conditions are logical expressions (see also section 1.4 Positive-logic algebra) created out of the input values (names).
+The conditions are logical expressions3 created from the input values (names).
 Entering or exiting a state can also be used as a kind of condition to set an output value.
-For each state any condition based transitions can also be specified.
-To support logical expressions to build conditions, MathML syntax is used.
+For each state, any condition-based transitions can also be specified.
+To support logical expressions for building conditions, MathML syntax is used.

 <VFSM>